 - Mare Calmo - Duo Daniele di Bonaventura & Giovanni Ceccarelli.
 Available and on request.

 - Ritus - Solo.
 Availability on request.

 - Sine Nomine - Daniele di Bonaventura & Vertere String Quartet.
-Available: 1-16 May, and on request.
+Available on request.

 Available on request.